Cavity Wall Insulation

 An operative in a blue hard hat placing a layer of fibre wool cavity wall insulation into the cavity of a newbuild house

-Cavity Wall Insulation (CWI)
+What is Cavity Wall Insulation (CWI)?

 Cavity wall insulation materials have improved over time.
 If your insulation is old, you may need to replace it.
 Contact the installer and ask them to check the condition of the insulation.
 If the installer cannot help, check the contact details on the guarantee.
 The installer should have supplied this when they completed the work.
 Your home report often contains any work guarantees.